 Brent Eickhoff is a director, writer and educator.
-He’s a founding member and co-artistic director of Blue Goose Theatre Ensemble.
-Brent has worked with A Red Orchid Theatre, Mary-Arrchie Theatre Co., Arc Theatre, the Public House Theatre, Something Marvelous, Whiskey Radio Hour and The Burrowers.
-He’s the educational coordinator for Silk Road Rising and has also taught at the Children’s Theatre Co. in Highland Park.
+He’s a founding member and co-artistic director of Blue Goose Theatre Ensemble and has worked with many Chicago and regional theater companies.
 While Brent has worked with a variety of Chicago theater artists, he doesn’t let that get in the way of writing unbiased reviews of any production he covers.

 Chris Riha—better known by his instagram handle @Superbia454—is a multimedia photojournalism student at Columbia College Chicago.
-He’s earned a certificate from the under-appreciated photography department of Oakton Community College, where he is also a student employee.
 Chris has studied alongside legendary Chicago photojournalist John H. White, and barely survived a three-month internship at the Chicago Reader.
 He is rarely seen out in the wild without a camera or three around his shoulders.
 When not covering arts and culture, he can be found chasing and photographing politicians and protesters on the streets of Chicago.

 Colin Smith listens to garage rock and reads theory by the Frankfurt school.
 He led his college’s newspaper, wrote features for a magazine in Kenya, and wrote a thesis on the cultural iconography of the guitar.
 He edits reviews for Pop ‘stache and plays pop-rock music.
 Follow him on Twitter.